Zylann/godot_voxel/doc/source/api/VoxelTool.md

 Note 2: This is meant to be analogous to Surface tool from Unreal Engine Voxel Plugin.

+Note 3: This method assumes terrain SDF is coherent.
+If it isn't, you may notice differences in speeds at which terrain erodes or grows.
+For example, some generators fallback to a constant SDF when far away from the surface in order to speed up calculations (see [VoxelGeneratorGraph.sdf_clip_threshold](VoxelGeneratorGraph.md#i_sdf_clip_threshold)).

+Note 4: If you want to use this method to dig terrain "smoothly" by calling it every frame, an alternative is to use [do_sphere](VoxelTool.md#i_do_sphere) but instead of the center being on the surface, move it back by about 0.95% of the radius so only a small fraction of the sphere will penetrate, digging a hole progressively.

 ### [bool](https://docs.godotengine.org/en/stable/classes/class_bool.html)<span id="i_is_area_editable"></span> **is_area_editable**( [AABB](https://docs.godotengine.org/en/stable/classes/class_aabb.html) box )

 Returns `true` if the specified voxel area can be edited.
 This can also be interpreted as the area being "loaded".
 Note: when using LOD, only the nearest LOD (0) is editable.
 Other factors can influence whether an area is editable or not, such as streaming mode or terrain bounds.